Bethalyst/Beth/README.md

   # 👋 Welcome to My Data Analytics Workbook

 You’ve landed in my personal data analytics workspace!
-This repository serves as my **My learning and practice environment**, where I explore real-world data, sharpen my analytical skills, and document my growth as a certified Data Analyst.
+This repository serves as **My learning and practice environment**, where I explore real-world data, sharpen my analytical skills, and document my growth as a certified Data Analyst.

 ## 🧠 About Me
 - 📊 **Certified Data Analyst** passionate about turning data into clear, meaningful insights.